 - Ohio Dominican University: Formerly Saint Marys of the Springs, this school is very active in community programs and summer youth training as well as higher academics. www.ohiodominican.edu/

 - Franklin University: Excellently rated business school with expanding course offerings.

 - Columbus College of Art & Design (CCAD): Nationally recognized.

 - Mount Carmel College of Nursing

-- Ohio State College of Barber Styling - Success graduates for decades.
+- Ohio State College of Barber Styling: Success in producing talented graduates for decades.